Index.

 A good graphical tool to maintain your firewall is Firewall Builder.
 The good thing about this program is that it can manage all your firewalls from one single setup.
 So if you change something in one host that affects other hosts, then all other hosts will be changed too.
 Firewall builder will download the new rules to all affected hosts.

 You should install Firewall builder on your Linux workstation and not on your home server.
-On Arch Linux you can install it as root with pacman -S fwbuilder.
+On Slackware Linux you must build and install it.
 It is a good thing to make sure that your Linux workstation with firewall builder has a fixed IP address so that you can take advantage of always allowing your workstation to access the hosts you will manage with firewall builder.

 Firewall generic setup.